jcTTP3/nba_score_prediction/README.md

 * 50,000+ data points
 * 700+ individual players

+We used the MySQL_Helper module developed by Charlie Schlinkert [here](https://github.com/schlinkertc/MySQL_Helper) to manage the MySQL database.

 We took the original data and calculated Draft Kings fantasy points (DK_PTS), as well as rolling three game averages for each statistic for each player for each game (variables ending in _TRAIL3).

 ### Untransformed Data